opensearch-project/documentation-website/_opensearch/query-dsl/text-analyzers.md

 # Text analyzers

-To optimize unstructured text for search, you can convert it into structured text with our text analyzers.

 OpenSearch applies text analysis during indexing or searching for `text` fields.
 There is a standard  analyzer that OpenSearch uses by default for text analysis.

-OpenSearch provides the analyzer option to convert your structured text into the format that works best for your searches.
-You can use the following options with the analyzer field: standard, simple, whitespace, stop, keyword, pattern, fingerprint, and language.
-Different analyzers have different character filters, tokenizers, and token filters.
-The stop analyzer, for example, removes stop words (e.g., “an,” “but,” “this”) from the query string.
+To optimize unstructured text for search, you can convert it into structured text with our specialized text analyzers.
 ## Specialized analyzers

+OpenSearch provides specialized analyzers to convert your structured text into the format that works best for your searches.

 OpenSearch supports the following specialized text analyzers:

-1. Standard analyzer
-1. Simple
+1. Standard analyzer – parses text strings into terms at word boundaries per the Unicode text segmentation algorithm.
+It also removes stop words and removes punctuation and lowercase terms.
+1. Simple analyzer – converts all characters to lower case and divides groups of non-letter characters into terms.
-1. Whitespace
+1. Whitespace analyzer – parses characters into terms between whitespaces.
-1. Stop
-1. Keyword
-1. Pattern
-1. Language
-1. Fingerprint
+1. Stop analyzer – Removes stop words (e.g. "but," or "this") from the query string.
+1. Keyword analyzer – receives text and outputs only the text specified as a single keyword term.
+1. Pattern analyzer – splits text into terms using a regular expression and supports lower case characters and stop words.
+1. Language analyzer – provides multiple languages to specify as analyzer values.
+1. Fingerprint analyzer – creates a fingerprint to use as a duplicate detector.

 The full specialized text analyzers reference is in-progress and will be published soon.
 {: .note }

+## How to use specialized analyzers

+If you want to use a specialized text analyzer, you specify the name of the analyzer for the `analyzer` field.

+You can use the following options with the `analyzer` field: standard, simple, whitespace, stop, keyword, pattern, fingerprint, and language.
+Different analyzers have different character filters, tokenizers, and token filters.

 <!-- This is a list of the 7 individual new pages we need to write>